ARCHIVED STARTUP VISA ARTICLE

 Consultation and Application Process

-Please note that all consultations are provided on a paid basis.
+Please note that all personalized consultations are provided on a paid basis.

-To ensure efficient and appropriate guidance, we follow the process below:
+To ensure efficient and appropriate guidance, we recommend the following process:

 For Those Considering an Application (Business Manager Visa / Startup Visa)